futurefounder/futurefounder/README.md

 # Hi there, I am Jesse!

-I [help companies with their websites and digital processes](https://www.jessekhala.com/work) and occasionally create side projects.
+I [help companies with their websites and digital processes](https://www.jessekhala.com/work) and create side projects.